SS Mont-Blanc: Aftermath

 All of the crew survived, except for one sailor who may have died of blood loss after being hit by debris from the blast, 20-year-old gunner Yves Quequiner.
 Casualties included about 2,000 known dead and some 9,000 injured.
-More than 1,600 houses were levelled by the explosion, with another 12,000 damaged.
+More than 1,600 houses were destroyed by the explosion, with another 12,000 damaged.
 The explosion blew the Mont-Blanc into shrapnel, which may have injured many people in the blast zone; about 250 people lost an eye to either the shrapnel or in-blown window glass shards, and 37 people were blinded.
 The blast was regarded as the largest man-made explosion disaster in history until Hiroshima.